kaaproject/kaa/doc/Customization-guide/How-to-contribute/Contribution-guide/index.md

 ---
 {% include variables.md %}

-* TOC
-{:toc}

-# Documentation contribution

-Kaa documentation is a part of [Kaa source code](https://github.com/kaaproject/kaa) and is located in the doc/ folder.
+Kaa documentation is a part of the [Kaa source code](https://github.com/kaaproject/kaa) and is located in the `doc/` folder.
-For full description of the contribution process, see [How to contribute]({{root_url}}Customization-guide/How-to-contribute/).
+For a full description of the contribution process, see [How to contribute]({{root_url}}Customization-guide/How-to-contribute/).
-Key differences between contributing source code and documentation are:
+The key differences between contributing source code and documentation are:

 * Select `Component: Documentation` in the [Jira](http://jira.kaaproject.org/) ticket.
-* Generate and check documentation locally.
+* Generate and check documentation locally before committing.
+* Be sure to check the [Documentation style guide]({{root_url}}Customization-guide/How-to-contribute/Style-guide/).

-## Documentation preview
+## Preview documentation

 1. Install required software:
   * [Git](https://git-scm.com/)